I agree with Arthur Taylor, prisons are terrible places.

 Few staff and even fewer prisoners want to be there, each party doing their time in the hope that better days lay ahead.

-In my 18 months as an officer, I thought Corrections themselves were an above average employer; 5 weeks leave, generous overtime rates and a solid group of really supportive men and women.
+In my 18 months as an officer, I considered Corrections to be an above average employer; 5 weeks leave, generous overtime rates and a solid group of really supportive men and women.
 Fulfillment levels were lacking however, particularly the daily grind of working for a department whose goals seemed counter-intuitive to their daily operations (think: lol worthy attempts at reducing reoffending by 25%).

-As Taylor claims, himself a self-styled jailhouse lawyer, it’s not Corrections for many of the youth, but connections.
+As Taylor the self-styled jailhouse lawyer claims, it’s not Corrections for many of the youth, but connections.
 Each week hundreds of prisoners are uplifted, shuttled across sites and funneled into programs of dubious efficacy.
-When I left the department in 2017, they were still using Canadian programs which carried little relevance to the cultural nuances of New Zealand society.
-Even if such programs were home-grown, it’s hard to imagine how involuntary ‘handling your grog’ (or anger) lessons would be of much use to a 19 year old about to be foisted back onto the streets with no money or job.
+When I left the department in 2017, Corrections were still using programs developed in Canada which carried little relevance to the cultural nuances of New Zealand society.
+Even if such initiatives were home-grown, it’s hard to imagine how involuntary lessons on ‘handling your grog’ (or anger) would be of much use to a 19 year old about to be foisted back onto the streets with no money or job.

-Pile on the gang-orientated violence, astronomical operational costs and frequent condemnation from the Ombudsman’s office, a drive to reduce our prison population and close some of the more archaic facilities should present as an attractive alternative to our current arrangements.
+Pile on the gang-orientated violence, astronomical operational costs and frequent condemnation from the Ombudsman’s office, reducing our prison population should present as an attractive alternative to our current arrangements.

 For that and many other reasons, I am a Corrections abolitionist.

 I’m not suggesting we dispense with prisons entirely, there will inevitably be the need for some vaguely prison-like facility to secure society’s most egregious offenders.
-To deny this reality would be to marry oneself to some of the less tenable positions held at the outer end of our political spectrum.
+To deny this would be to marry oneself to some of the less tenable positions politically that are sometimes held among those who fraternize in academic circles.
 And if I were to hazard at a guess, even Taylor has seen enough in prison to know that there are some inside who are just pure evil.
 Clayton Weatherston, anyone?

 There are just so many things we could be doing better, repurposing the Corrections staff labour force and working alongside all non-violent offenders in the community would, in my view, be a worthwhile starting point.

-Suggesting we do things differently is not the same as endorsing the every word of someone who might share similar sentiments though.
-After his release from prison last week, Taylor has been dining out on the notoriety of his release by fashioning himself as an authority on all things prison related.
-Is it not the level of attention you might expect be given instead to someone able to speak more objectivity?
+But suggesting we do things differently is not the same as endorsing the every word of someone who might share similar sentiments.
+After his release from prison last week, Taylor seems to be dining out on the notoriety of his release, fashioning himself as an authority on all things prison related.
+It raises a question of whether this level of attention might actually be better utilized in the hands of someone speaking more objectively on the matter.

 In less than a week since his release, Taylor blasted Corrections for ‘ripping off’ prisoners by making them pay a small rental fee for a television.
 It was a charge accepted almost uncritically by the media (and not all that well countered by Corrections).
 It is of course, not the whole story either.
 Prisoners cycling through programs are effectively paid a tiny weekly stipend just for being incarcerated, enough to cover the full cost of the TV rental ($2 per week) and if they’re forced to share a cell (itself an appalling system), then they also share the cost of that TV ($1 each per week).